Getzville, New York: History

 In 1855, the single track of the new Canandaigua and Niagara Falls Railroad opened with a station at Getzville.
 This railroad became known locally as the "Peanut Line" because of its small size and relative insignificance.
 It was later operated by the New York Central until it was discontinued in the late 1950s.

 Schools

 The Getzville area is served by the Williamsville Central School District.
-Schools in Getzville that students attend include: Heim Elementary School, Heim Middle School and Williamsville North High School.
+Schools in Getzville that students attend include: Dodge Elementary, Heim Elementary School, Heim Middle School, Casey Middle School and Williamsville North High School.

 Fire and police services

 Fire protection for the Getzville area is provided by the Getzville Fire Company which operates two stations.
 Station One, the larger of the two, is located on the corner of Campbell Boulevard (NY 270) and Dodge Road.
 Station Two is located on the corner of North Forest and Heim Roads.

 Since Getzville resides within the town of Amherst, it is served by the Amherst Police Department.